Copyright ©2004 John Fisher. All rights reserved.

 battery on Cemetery Hill under the command of Colonel Munson, a graduate of

 Norwich Military Institute.
-What were the thoughts of Lewis Barttro, a father
+What were the thoughts of Lewis Barttro,

-another?
+one another?
 The Union army consisted of about 97,000 soldiers, and there were

 75,000 from the South.
-There was a tremendous number of cannon used at that
+There was a tremendous number

-battle, about 360 were used by the Union, and 270 by the Confederate Army.
+of cannon used at that battle, about 360 were used by the Union, and 270 by the

-There were 51,000 soldiers killed, wounded or missing in those 3 days of
+Confederate Army.
+There were 51,000 soldiers killed, wounded or missing in

-fighting at Gettysburg.
-Only he knows his thoughts that day, and he never
+those 3 days of fighting at Gettysburg.
+Only he knows his thoughts that day,

-and deaths of his Comrades in company 'D'.
+the injuries and deaths of his Comrades in company 'D'.

 He did the only thing possible and that was to do his tasks as well as he